Dumbbell Shrug: Muscle Worked, Benefits, Variations

 • Repeat for the desired reps, then switch sides.

-How To Incorporate Dumbbell Shrug Exercises Into Your Workout Routine
+Add Dumbbell Shrug Into Your Workout Routine

 You can perform shrug exercises as part of an upper body or during Push Pull Leg workout Split.